Bayesian distributionally robust variational inequalities: regularization and quantification: Existence and convergence analysis of solutions

 In this section, we first prove the existence of solutions to (\ref{bdrvi2}) and (\ref{bdrvi-regular2}) under mild conditions.
 Next, we show that as $N\to\infty$ and $\lambda\downarrow0$, the solutions of the data-driven problems (\ref{bdrvi2}) and (\ref{bdrvi-regular2}) converge almost surely to a solution of problem \eqref{bdrvi-true}.

-\subsection{Existence of solutions for \eqref{bdrvi2} and \eqref{bdrvi-regular2}.}
+\subsection{Existence of solutions for \eqref{bdrvi2} and \eqref{bdrvi-regular2}}

-We will show that for any fixed $\hat{\theta}_N$ and $\hat{r}_N$, the $x$-solution sets of the Bayesian DRVI problem (\ref{bdrvi2}) and its regularized counterpart (\ref{bdrvi-regular2}) are nonempty and compact.
-To this end, we first introduce the necessary notation for the subsequent analysis.
-For any fixed $x \in \mathcal{X}$, denote the optimal values and the solution sets of the lower-level maximization problems in \eqref{bdrvi2} and \eqref{bdrvi-regular2}, respectively, by
+We begin by verifying that the Bayesian DRVI problems are well posed.
+Specifically, for any fixed $\hat{\theta}_N$ and $\hat{r}_N$, we show that the $x$-solution sets of the Bayesian DRVI problem (\ref{bdrvi2}) and its regularized counterpart (\ref{bdrvi-regular2}) are nonempty and compact.
+This provides a basic regularity framework for the convergence and stability analysis developed below.
+To this end, we first introduce the necessary notation.
+For any fixed $x \in \mathcal{X}$, denote the optimal value and the set of maximizers (in $\theta$) of the lower-level maximization problem in \eqref{bdrvi2}, as well as those associated with the regularized lower-level maximization problem in \eqref{bdrvi-regular2}, by